markd2/Playdate/README.md

       BASIC source. (any bets on when it'll be easier to re-write Integer BASIC than to understand AppleTrek? :-) )
 * [ ] Papillion - butterflies, butterflies everywhere
+* [ ] weird build optimizations - like compiling something readable
+      with a custom tool into an in-memory binary format, using something like `xxd -i README.md` - prevent the necessity of opening a file and reading in.